 John wrote the letter because those people did need to be taught.
 He was warning his readers against the idea that salvation is found in secret teachings.
 He was saying that the truths of Christianity were already known in the church.
 Believers did not need any secret “knowledge” beyond what the Holy Spirit had already given the community.
 John was not saying that Christians do not need leaders and teachers.

 Each Christian has individual responsibilities.
 Each person must decide what to believe and make decisions about how to live.
 But the New Testament is clear that we are not merely individuals—we are part of a body.
 The church is optional in the same sense that responsibility is optional—God lets us choose what to do, but that does not mean that all choices are equally helpful for us, or that all are equally within God’s desire.

 Do Christians need teachers?
-The entire New Testament is evidence that we do.
+The New Testament is evidence that we do.
 The church at Antioch had “teachers” as one of their leadership roles (Acts 13:1).
 Teachers are one of the gifts the Holy Spirit gives to the church (1 Corinthians 12:28; Ephesians 4:11).
 Paul called himself a teacher (1 Timothy 2:7; Titus 1:11).
 Even after many years in the faith, believers needed teachers (Hebrews 5:12).
 James warned against the idea that everybody is a teacher (James 3:1); his comments indicate that the church normally had people assigned to teach.

 Christians need sound teaching in the truths of the faith.
 We grow at different speeds and have strengths in different areas.
-He knows, because he is the one who gives us those strengths in the first place, and he does not give the same gifts to everyone (1 Corinthians 12).
+God does not give the same gifts to everyone (1 Corinthians 12).
 Rather, he distributes them so that we will work together for the common good, helping each other, rather than each going off and doing our own thing (verse 7).